ozefreitas/M-PARTY/README.md

 ## Installation

-PlastEDMA is, for know, avaliable for Linux platforms though GitHub repository clonning, using the following line in a git bash terminal inside the desired (empty) folder:<p>
+PlastEDMA is, for now, avaliable for Linux platforms though GitHub repository clonning, using the following line in a git bash terminal inside the desired (empty) folder:

 ```
 cd path/to/desired/dir
 git clone https://github.com/ozefreitas/PlastEDMA.git
 ```

-We highly recommed users to create an appropriate conda environment with the required dependencies so PlastEDMA executes smoothly, with:
+I highly recommed users to create an appropriate conda environment with the required dependencies so PlastEDMA executes smoothly, with:

 ```
 cd workflow/envs/